Get your home holiday-ready 🎄 SEE ALL IDEAS

 Difficulty: Expert

 These are the primary supplies and materials you will need when building a pool.
-Hiring or consulting a professional can help narrow down which tools are necessary for the job.
+Hiring one of the best pool installation companies can help narrow down which tools are necessary for the job.

 Before You Begin…